reduxframework/docs/docs/configuration/api.md

 ### Redux::init()

-This method forces Redux to load at that instance instead of waiting for the init hook as is default with Redux.
-This is useful if you want to be able to use your Redux values instantly.
-Beware, doing so too early can cause issues especially with extensions like metaboxes.
+This method forces Redux to load at that instant instead of waiting for the init hook as is default with Redux.
+This is useful for instantly setting Redux values.
+Beware, doing so too early might cause issues, especially with extensions like metaboxes.

 ```php